llyx97/sparse-and-robust-PLM/README.md

 ```
   bash scripts/mask_train/mask_on_plm_ft/plm_std_ft/poe/mnli/mask_on_checkpoints/5000.sh
 ```
-The subnetwork sparsity is set to 70% by default.
+The sparsity of subnetworks are set to 70% by default.

 ### Gradual Sparsity Increase